rolger/cucumber-diseases-java/README.md

 ### Platform notes
 The VC Code Cucumber extension fails on any Unix distribution.
 It's recommended to use VS Code on Windows.

-Without the Cucumber extension there are some restrictions:
+Restrictions of missing Cucumber extension on Unix:
 * You won't have Gherkin support
 * You can't generate step definition
 * There is NO linkage between your feature files and step definintion implementation
 * You are still able to edit all file and execute your Unit Tests.

 ### gitpod.io
-Since the VC Code Cucumber plugin fails on any Unix distribution, it's not recommeneded to use gitpod.io.
+Since gitpod.io uses Linux, the same restrictions as on any other Unix distribution apply.

 <a href="https://gitpod.io/#https://github.com/rolger/cucumber-diseases-java" target="_blank">
 <img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod">
 </a>

 1. [Login to GitHub](https://github.com/login) or [create an account](https://github.com/join).